-- Practical, hands-on involvement in the form of extensive interaction with people outside the classroom in settings that give the student practical experience in conflict transformation, peacebuilding and/or restorative justice practice, most commonly with an organization engaged in specific initiatives within the field.
+- Practical, hands-on involvement will give you experience in conflict transformation, peacebuilding and/or restorative justice practice, most commonly with an organization engaged in specific initiatives within the field.

 - Personal reflection regarding the experience, based on personal observations, conversation with others, and feedback from the on-site practicum supervisor and the practicum advisor.

 - Consultation and accountability accomplished by learning to draw on the wisdom of others in the decision-making and learning process.

 Most students do their practicum in the fourth semester (the spring semester of their second year for full-time residential students).
 A practicum is taken for 6–9 credits.

 Possible Placement Organizations

 Students have completed their practicums in a variety of locations, locally and globally, with many different organizations.
 The list below includes a few examples of recent practicum sites.